Jarriett Buie

-Jarriett Buie (born September 7, 1984) is a former American football defensive end.
-He was also a member of the Florida Tuskers of the United Football League.
+Jarriett Buie (born September 7, 1985) is an American former football defensive end.
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2009.
+He was also a member of the Florida Tuskers of the United Football League, Montreal Alouettes Canadian Football League, and the Tampa Bay Storm, Arena Football League which he holds the Storm single game sack record.
 He played college football at South Florida.
+He is currently serving In the United States Army since April 2, 2012.

 Early years

 Attended Armwood High School in Seffner, Florida.
 Ranked 22nd-best defensive end by Rivals.com Ranked as 25th-best player in the state by Tampa Tribune and 39th by Orlando Sentinel Ranked No. 2 overall player in Tampa Bay area by St. Petersburg Times and also a member of that papers all-Suncoast team First-team Class 4A all-state for (15-0) state champion Armwood High Hilllsborough County Defensive Player of the Year by Tampa Tribune 44 tackles prior to state playoffs, including nine sacks and 14 tackles for loss Also had two caused fumbles.

 College career

 In 2004, he sat out season while concentrating on his academics.

 Buie missed the 2005 season with a broken foot in preseason camp ended his season.
 He did dress for the final few games, but did not see action.

 In 2006, he started four games among his 12 appearances and had 17 tackles, with one sack.

 In 2007, he was a starter at defensive end— he started nine games and made 26 tackles, including six tackles for loss, one sack, two fumble recoveries and 13 quarterback hurries.

 In 2008, he started and played in all 13 games and finished year with five sacks, 31 tackles, three quarterback hurries and two pass breakups.